bashige-musholombo/bashige-musholombo.github.io/_pages/about.md

 My primary research interests lie in Macroeconomics, with particular attention to International Macro and Monetary Economics.
 I also have an interest in Political Economy.

 On this webpage, you can access my CV and research.
-If you're a student, some links might be useful (or not).

 <div style="text-align: center; margin-top: 2em; font-size: 0.9em; line-height: 1.5em;">
 <strong>CONTACT INFORMATION</strong><br>